cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/getting-started.md

 Before you can start creating custom hostnames, you need to have access to [SSL for SaaS](/ssl-for-saas#availability).

-If you have not used the Cloudflare API previously, you might want to review our [API Quickstart](https://developers.cloudflare.com/api/).
+If you have not used the Cloudflare API previously, review our [API Quickstart](https://developers.cloudflare.com/api/).

 ---